 The three most important things in the world are getting enough sleep, staying up to date with social media, and watching NFL football.
 When you combine two out of the three, however, you get something beautiful.
 See what we mean by that in our article here.

-The long awaited return of the National Football League is finally here!
+The long-awaited return of the National Football League Playoffs is finally here!
 Yelling at the television is officially acceptable again, while attempting to perform your own celebration dance is not.
 Social media is a great place to stay up to date on all things scores, injuries, and the players themselves.
 Get ready for plenty of action on the field and on your phone.

 The Players and Social Media

 If you follow football on television, odds are you probably follow a good number of the players on social media.
 One of the most popular forms of social media is Twitter, and lots of players fire off tweets daily.
 Antonio Brown (@AB84), wide receiver for the Oakland Raiders, is a notorious tweeter.
 With 1.4 million followers, he has a big audience ready to listen to whatever he has to say.